 Hydration is crucial for everyone, but it’s even more important when you’re breastfeeding.
 The best way to ensure that your body has enough fluids is to drink water throughout the day!
 But how much water should you drink and what about other beverages?
-To make sure that you’re getting all of the hydration you need, here is everything you need to know.
+To make sure that you’re getting all of the hydration you need, here is everything you need to know about how much water you should drink while breastfeeding.

 It is important for breastfeeding mothers to stay hydrated while breastfeeding.
 However, this can get challenging when they are breastfeeding as they need to feed the baby every few hours – you sometimes forget about yourself!
 This can lead to a feeling of dehydration as well as lower energy levels and an increased chance for urinary tract infections or constipation.